idvorkin/idvorkin.github.io/_d/tesla.md

 Superchargers have 2 larger failures though 1/ there isn't a supercharger where you need one, so you need to plan routes that can take them, and those routes don't always exist.
 2/ If the supercharger is full, you need to wait.
 And you need to wait in your car since you can't charge until a slot opens up.

 Fuel cost is nice too.
 It's dirt cheap to drive.
 We put 10,000 miles on the RAV-4, at 20 miles/gallon and $5/gallon fuel that's $2,500 in fuel.
 Same 10,000 miles on the Tesla, \$200, tops.
 I'm told maintenance is way lower since you don't have an engine, so no oil changes.

+### Camping/Sleeping

+Turns out the Tesla is perfect for sleeping 1 or 2 people.
+Lay flat seats, camping mode (Climate control on), and a glass roof to gaze at the stars.
+You buy an air matress, and you're ready to go.

+Why not just sleep in a tent?
+3 reasons, 1/ climate control 2/see the stars 3/ 0 tear down time.

+And best of all, if you only have 2 people, you don't even need to tear down the air mattress.